 Christian Sweeting is the Chairman of Palace Investments and is engaged in a number of charitable endeavours, including serving as a trustee of the Shalom Centre for peace and reconciliation.
 He is also a trustee of the Vatican City State Endowment dedicated to the restoration and preservation of the Vatican, its grounds and the art treasures of the Vatican museums.
 Christian is delighted to continue his support of the SSEF and believes that the UK, EU Space Design Competition and Galactic Challenge is an extraordinarily valuable experience for everyone taking part, providing a tremendous opportunity, stimulus and experience which are essential in the formation of outstanding young people.

 UKSDC Board Member

 Trisha first took part in the UKSDC in 2014 as a participant, and although her team won she did not have the chance to go to the Kennedy Space Center.
 This motivated her to try once more in 2015, when her team won again and this time she had the chance to represent the UK at the International competition.
 Since then she has been involved with the regional and micro competition heats as a judge and CEO.
-She is currently in her third year at Imperial College London, studying Physics, and hopes to one day work for the UK Space Agency.
+She frequently gives the management technical talks to the UKSDC company officers.
+She completed her Masters in physics at Imperial College London, and hopes to one day work for the UK Space Agency.